crimx/postcss-safe-important/README.md

 ## Why would I need it?

+> It's 2019 and you should probably look at shadow dom adn web components first.

 Quoted from [Cleanslate](http://cleanslatecss.com/#Why-would-I-need-it)

 > When there are existing CSS styles on a page, and you want to prevent those styles cascading into some part of the page.
 This is not a stylesheet to use when developing your own website (for that, try [Eric Meyer’s classic “Reset CSS”](http://meyerweb.com/eric/tools/css/reset/) or the [“HTML5 Doctors’ adaptation”](http://html5doctor.com/html-5-reset-stylesheet).